fraanfx/bos-restaurant-rating/readme.md

 ## Getting Started

-Follow these steps to set up the project locally and start participating in web3 auctions.
+Follow these steps to set up the project locally and start placing your own restaurant reviews.

 ### Prerequisites